Creating a Profitable Concussion Management Program

 At Premier Health, all new physicians must complete the Credentialed ImPACT Consultant (CIC) program, which covers best practices in concussion management, how to interpret ImPACT clinical reports and use them to help create treatment plans, as well as billing and coding for concussion care.
 Additionally, Premier Health spends time making sure new physicians understand their specific billing and coding procedures including choosing a diagnosis code and the language to include along with it.

-Step #6: Identify other revenue opportunities outside of sports
+Step #6: Identify additional revenue streams

 Head injuries are the second leading time factor for individuals in worker’s compensation cases.
 Premier Health is talking to businesses about putting athletic trainers in the industrial medicine setting to care for their workers and provide baseline testing as part of their employee onboarding process.